Baraz20/writeups/thm/adventofcyber2/day5/README.md

 *Visit Santa's secret login panel and bypass the login using SQLi*

 No answer needed

 I manged to bypass the login form with a simple SQLi: `' or 1=1 --`

-- Note:The challange suggest there's a WAF preventing spaces, but I didn't had this problem in my SQLi However if they do change it in the future all you need to do is replace ever space with a comment:
+- Note: The challange suggest there's a WAF preventing spaces, but I didn't had this problem in my SQLi However if they do change it in the future all you need to do is replace every space with a comment:
 `' or 1=1 --` -> `'/**/or/**/1=1/**/--`.

 ## Question 3
 *How many entries are there in the gift database?*

-again with the same SQLi as the last question: `' or 1=1 --` I could easily copy the table (Not inculding the headers) into a file i.e giftdb and use `wc` to count the number of lines, like a so:
+again with the same SQLi as before: `' or 1=1 --` I got all the enteries.

+I could easily copy the table (Not inculding the headers) into a file i.e giftdb and use `wc` to count the number of lines, like a so:
 ```bash
 cat giftdb | wc -l
 ```
-and so the output is `22`
+and so the output is: `22`
 - Note: don't forget to put a newline at the end of the last entrey, otherwise `wc` wouldn't count it as a line.

 ## Question 4